EthelChila01/Data-Professional-Survey-Breakdown/README.md

 To understand what it should contain, we need to figure out what questions we need the dashboard to answer:
    1. How many people took part in the survey?
    2. Which countries took part in the survey?
-   3. What are their average salaries respective of their jobtitles
+   3. What are the average salaries corresponding to their respective job titles?
    4. What is the avarage age of the survey takers?
    5. What is the most their favourite programming language?
    6. How difficult was it to break into the data field (ranked from "ea